danilojoncic/CompFinProject/README.md

 ```

 ### Potential Improvements (Things missing)
-- Written ML model code and not one taken from the internet
+- Written ML model code and not fake inbetween ones
 - Fully connected Front and Back
 - Animated Plot in the Front
 - 27 Hours in a single day